 The Smallstep App

-Smallstep ensures that access to financial data, code repositories, PII, and other sensitive resources is only possible from trusted, company-managed devices.
+Smallstep ensures that access to financial data, code repositories, PII, and other sensitive resources is only possible from trusted devices.

-The Smallstep desktop app is central to that process.
-It offers a uniform experience for device identity across macOS, Windows, and Linux, and is the foundation for Smallstep's high-assurance device identity attestation workflow, automating the issuance of certificates to devices and configuring the components that depend on these certificates.
+The Smallstep desktop app offers a uniform experience for device identity across macOS, Windows, and Linux, and is foundational to Smallstep's high-assurance device attestation workflow, automating the enrollment and delivery of client certificates, and configuring the components that depend on them.

 Download